 SEO Isn't Dead.
 It's Evolving Into AI Visibility.

-Even I have been wondering whether what I implement on a jewelry designer's site is SEO or AI visibility optimization.
+Even I have been wondering whether what I implement on a jewelry designer's site is SEO (the work that gets you found in search results) or AI visibility optimization (the work that gets you cited by AI tools like ChatGPT and Claude when buyers ask them for recommendations).

 I want to say that plainly because if I am wondering, you are too.
 The industry has bifurcated into two camps: the camp telling you SEO is dead and you need to pivot to AI visibility, and the camp telling you AI is a fad and you should double down on traditional SEO.
 Both camps are wrong.
-They are wrong in a way that is creating real overwhelm for independent jewelry designers who are trying to figure out what to learn next.
+They are creating real overwhelm for independent jewelry designers who are trying to figure out what to learn next.

 What I built on my own store